 View Bachelor of Arts in Geography or Bachelor of Science in Geography program information and degree requirements in the University Catalog.
 The links below identify required courses and potential electives for the BA and the BS in Geography.

 Complete the Admission application and list Geography as your intended major.

 If you are a current student and wish to change majors, go to the Wings Express Major/Minor change request form and change your major.
-If you are a University College student, talk to your advisor about switching your major to Geography.
+If you are an undecided/exploratory student, talk to your advisor about switching your major to Geography.

 You will have two advisors available to help you throughout your academic experience:

 Once you have been accepted into the undergraduate program as a geography major or minor, you will receive a welcome letter informing you of your advisor and the contact information.